Your brain is an extraordinary organ, but it plays tricks on you.

+Your brain is an extraordinary organ, but it has implicit (hidden) biases and plays tricks on you.
 Some experts assert that our brains haven’t evolved as fast as the world around us.
 Our brains still function like they did when we were at risk of being dinner for a wild animal.
-That’s still possible, but you’re not at significant risk of physical harm or death every time your amygdala is triggered.
+That’s possible if you live or work in less urban areas, but even there, you’re probably not at significant risk of physical harm or death every time your amygdala is triggered.
+Often, that noise you hear is a rabbit, not a grizzly bear!

 What does any of this have to do with your safety in a subway car?
 Probably not what you think.
 Although stereotypes have some basis in truth, the connections are often quite thin.

-It’s not always fun, but when I work with clients to reveal their hidden biases, I have to explore my own.
+It’s not always fun, but when I work with clients to reveal their implicit biases, I have to explore my own.
 No matter how many times I remove one, it seems like another will appear, based on new information and experiences.
 This is a natural part of living for most humans.
 This is also why I ask you to make The Seven Choices before we start developing any action plans around diversity, equity, and inclusion:

 -